-4. lavender – included in the mix simply because of its soothing aroma which help with restlessness, depression and other mental problems.
+4. lavender – included in the mix simply because of its soothing aroma which helps with restlessness, depression, and other mental problems.

-One particular study compared effects of this mixture with effects of triazolam/halcyon, a well known medication prescribed for insomnia.
+One particular study compared the effects of this mixture with the effects of triazolam/halcyon, a well-known medication prescribed for insomnia.
 Results have shown that they are on equal terms at improving patient’s quality of sleep and ability to fall asleep altogether.

 However, some symptoms like scabbing and pain remain unaffected by lemon balm which is why it’s often not enough to treat these ailments.

 4. Alzheimer’s disease – research shows that lemon balm can decrease agitation and anxiety and improve cognitive function and memory in individuals who suffer from Alzheimer’s Disease.

 5. PMS and menstrual cramping – a mixture of lemon balm and lavender can help with these.
 Drinking one cup a day at least one week before your menstrual cycle can greatly reduce the discomfort you may feel.